Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 • Schedule G is filed with the IRS, while the CTA report is filed with FinCEN.

-If you file Form 2553 to make the S election, you will be required to disclose the ownership percentage of each shareholder.
+If you file Form 2553 to make the S election, you must disclose each shareholder’s ownership percentage.
 This information is reported in Part I of Form 2553.

-In addition to disclosing the ownership percentage of each shareholder, you must also obtain the consent of all shareholders who own stock on the date the election is filed.
-The consent of shareholders is obtained by having each shareholder sign the Shareholder’s Consent Statement in Part I of Form 2553.
+In addition to disclosing each shareholder’s ownership percentage, you must also obtain the consent of all shareholders who own stock on the date the election is filed.
+This consent is obtained by having each shareholder sign the Shareholder’s Consent Statement in Part I of Form 2553.

-The ownership disclosure requirements on Form 2553 are similar to the ownership disclosure requirements on Schedule G of Form 1120.
+The ownership disclosure requirements on Form 2553 are similar to those on Schedule G of Form 1120.
 However, there are a few key differences:

 • Form 2553 requires disclosure of the ownership percentage of all shareholders, regardless of whether they own 20% or more of the corporation’s stock.